 - Following the massive COVID-19 outbreaks on mink farms, the Netherlands announced in August 2020 the early end of fur farming and since 2021 mink farming is prohibited.

 - In September 2020, France also decided to end its mink farming.

 - In November 2020, Hungary banned the breeding of mink and foxes, polecats and coypus due to animal welfare concerns and public health risks, and therefore no farms can be opened there.

 - In January 2021 Sweden decided to suspend mink farming for 2021, which means no breeding will take place.
 In Flanders (the last region with mink farms in Belgium) mink farmers declared voluntarily to suspend production until end of 2021.

 - In February 2021 Italy decided to suspend mink farming for the entire year 2021.

 FOUR PAWS demands

-FOUR PAWS calls for an EU-wide fur farming ban and an end to the trade in fur products.
+FOUR PAWS calls for a global fur farming ban and an end to the trade in fur products.
 As short-term rapid action to contain the SARS-CoV-2 pandemic, the following measures need to implement:

-- Suspension of mink and raccoon dog farming throughout the EU as an emergency measure.
+- Suspension of mink and raccoon dog farms as an emergency measure.

 - Mandatory testing for COVID-19 on all fur farms as well as a registration of the farms will be implemented with immediate effect.